tao-hunter/ridges_local/README.md

 ## Helpful commands

 - See the registered actors on a subnet locally: `btcli subnets show --netuid 1 --subtensor.chain_endpoint ws://127.0.0.1:9945`
+- Check if subtensor is running: Look for "Using chain address: ws://127.0.0.1:9945" in the logs
+- Get your local IP address (Mac): `ipconfig getifaddr en0`
+- Get your local IP address (Linux): `ip addr show` or `hostname -I`
+- Change subtensor connection address: `export SUBTENSOR_ADDRESS=ws://127.0.0.1:9945` (use `ws://127.0.0.1:9945` for local)

 - **Code changes only:** Just restart the miner container.
 - **Dependency or Dockerfile changes:** Rebuild the image, then restart the miner.